Máté Valkusz: Record against other players

 Valkusz's match record against players who have been ranked in the top 100, with those who are active in boldface.

 ATP Tour, Challenger and Future tournaments' main draw and qualifying matches are considered.

 Personal life

-His father Tamás Valkusz was a javelin thrower, and his brother Milán is the member a Hungarian Music Awards winner pop duo VALMAR.
+His father Tamás Valkusz was a javelin thrower, and his brother Milán Valkusz is a member a Hungarian Music Awards winner pop duo VALMAR.